seflless/lifesized/README.md

 more than one display, some do not.
 We use the best guest using Electron's ```screen.getDisplayMatching(rect)```

 ### Demos
-[Demos currently are available](https://github.com/francoislaberge/lifesized/releases) for and only work on Macs.

 To run the coins app that shows this off do the following:

  1. Get the code and npm install things